nsane4stargate/Unittest-for-blockchain-class/README.md

 # Unittest-for-blockchain-class
  This repo is an alternative to using pytest when all else fails.
- It uses python unittest instead and can be used as a starter for writting more unittest and adding them in later.
+ It uses python unittest instead and can be used as a starter for writing more unittest and adding them in later.

  I also included a setup.py, that would go into the ROOT of your project, if you are having trouble finding modules.